Mrs. Amy B. Kemper, Certified Montessorian Educator (Owner)

 Mrs. Kemper is a native of Owensboro, Ky. and graduated from Owensboro Catholic High School in 1997.
 Following her graduation, she was hired at the Triplett School as an instructional assistant while completing her college education from Portland State University.
 Mrs. Kemper is a Certified Montessori Educator at the 3-6 , 6-9 and 9-12 grade levels.
 She takes pride in being a member of The North American Montessori Center.
 Mrs. Kemper is also certified in The Catechesis of the Good Shepherd at the 6-9 grade level.

-Mrs. Kemper is working on her nineteenth year with the academy.
-Over the course of these seventeen years, many of her former students have gone on to achieve academic excellence and honors.
+Mrs. Kemper has been with the academy since 1998.
+Over the course of these years, many of her former students have gone on to achieve academic excellence and honors.
 In January 2007, ownership changed hands and the former Triplett School became Maximilian Montessori Academy.
 We adopted the name Maximilian Montessori Academy after St. Maximilian Kolbe, an Auschwitz prisoner who was martyred for his belief, and Maria Montessori, the creator of the Montessori method of education.

-Mrs. Kemper is married to Jarrod Kemper, Marketing & E-commerce Director for Ag Solutions Group, LLC.
+Mrs. Kemper is married to Jarrod Kemper, Senior Director, Marketing & eCommerce for Ag Solutions Group, LLC.
 Jarrod and Amy have four children: Sydney, Kolbe J, Kiley, and Mya Grace, all of whom have attended MMA.

 Maximilian Montessori Academy (MMA) is a private school, founded in 1988, which serves Owensboro and the surrounding area.
 We educate children from preschool through the completion of the high school years.
 MMA is pleased to be an outstanding source of schooling for local families and shares the goal of all schools: to provide children with the best education possible.
 We offer a small, carefully-designed environment that provides some features that cannot conveniently be offered in a more traditional school setting.